drduh/YubiKey-Guide/README.md

 Determine the desired Subkey validity duration.

 Setting a Subkey expiry forces identity and credential lifecycle management.
-However, setting an expiry on the Certify key is pointless, because it can just be used to extend itself.
-[Revocation certificates](https://security.stackexchange.com/questions/14718/does-openpgp-key-expiration-add-to-security/79386#79386) should instead be used to revoke an identity.
+However, setting an expiry on the Certify key is pointless, because it can just be used to extend itself.[^1]

 This guide recommends a two year expiration for Subkeys to balance security and usability, however longer durations are possible to reduce maintenance frequency.